To enjoy the full Mail & Guardian online experience: please upgrade your browser

 On Tuesday August 24 Jewish Voices South Africa (JV) and the Palestinian Solidarity Committee (PSC) organised a joint placard demonstration.
 The protest was a festive and peaceful affair that attracted people from diverse organisations and walks of life.

 The intention was to organise against Israel’s so-called security barrier, better known in Israel and Palestine as an apartheid wall or a wall of occupation.
-At stake was the illegality of the partition.
-Our joint action, the first between a Jewish organisation with established roots in the Jewish community and a Palestinian solidarity movement, was motivated by several imperatives.

 In the first place we wanted to give lie to the myth that only fringe groups oppose the actions of the current Israeli government.
 The demonstration sought to show our solidarity with Israeli and Palestinian groups seeking a peaceful and just settlement in the Middle East.
 This Friday Gush Shalom, the Israeli peace movement, will demonstrate with other Palestinian groups against the Israeli occupation.
 We also received letters of support from other Jewish organisations, including Britain-based Jews for Justice for Palestinians, the European Jews for a Just Peace, a network of 18 Jewish organisations in 10 European countries, as well as the Italian Network of Jews against the occupation (Rete Ebrei contro l’Occupazione).